-Definition of TANSY
+Definition of tansy

 : a common Old World composite herb (Tanacetum vulgare) that is naturalized in North America and has bitter-tasting finely divided aromatic leaves and clustered yellow flower heads lacking ray flowers; broadly : a plant of the same genus

-Origin of TANSY
+Origin and Etymology of tansy